Generic selectors

 Arg e Bam in Bam 13.5.2024

-Designated as a UNESCO World Heritage Site in 2004, Arg-e Bam suffered extensive damage from a devastating earthquake in 2003.
-Despite the destruction, ongoing restoration efforts aim to preserve and restore what remains of Arg-e Bam.
+Designated a UNESCO World Heritage Site in 2004, Arg-e Bam suffered severe damage in the 2003 earthquake, but ongoing restoration efforts continue to preserve this landmark of significant historical importance.

 4. Shah Mosque (Imam Mosque)